mikhailshilkov/mikhailio-docpad/src/documents/2018/12/durable-functions-fsharp/index.html.md

 [F# Advent Calendar 2018](https://sergeytihon.com/2018/10/22/f-advent-calendar-in-english-2018/).*

 This summer I was hired by the office of Santa Claus.
 They have a large organization that supplies gifts and happiness to millions of children around the world.
 As any large organization, Santa has impressive number of IT systems.

-As part of IT modernization effort, they restructured the whole gift supply chain.
+As part of IT modernization
+effort, they restructured the whole gift supply chain.
 They moved a lot of legacy components from self-managed data center at North Pole&mdash;although the cooling is quite cheap there&mdash;to Azure cloud.
-Azure was an easy sell, since Santa's employees are using Office 365, SharePoint and .NET development stack.
+Azure was an easy sell, since Santa's elves are using Office 365, SharePoint and .NET development stack.

 One of the goals of the redesign was to use cloud managed services and serverless archetecture whenever possible.
-Santa has no spare elves to keep reinventing IT bycicles.
+Santa has no spare elves to keep reinventing the IT wheels.

 Wishlist Fulfillment Service
 ----------------------------

-My task was to implement a Wishlist Fulfillment service.
-The service receives a wishlist from a client (they call children "Clients"):
+My assignment was to implement a Wishlist Fulfillment service.
+The service receives a wishlist from a client (they call children "clients"):

 [TODO]

-Luckily, the wishlist is already parsed by some other service, and also contains the metadata about the kid's background and preferences.
+Luckily, the wishlist is already parsed by some other service, and also contains the metadata about the kid's background (age, gender, etc.) and preferences.

-For each item in the wishlist, our service calls the Matching service, which uses machine learning, Azure Congintive services, and a bit of magic to determine actual gifts (they call gifts "Products") that best fit the expressed wish + kid's profile.
-For instance, my son's "LEGO Draak" will match to LEGO NINJAGO Masters of Spinjitzu Firstbourne Red Dragon.
+For each item in the wishlist, our service calls the Matching service, which uses machine learning, Azure Congintive services, and a bit of magic to determine the actual products (they call gifts "products") that best fit the expressed wish + kid's profile.
+For instance, my son's wish for "LEGO Draak" will match to "LEGO NINJAGO Masters of Spinjitzu Firstbourne Red Dragon".
 You get the point.

-There might be several matches for each wish, and each result will have a confidence rating.
+There might be several matches for each wished item, and each result has a confidence estimate of how likely it is to fulfull the original desire.

-All the matching results are combined and sent to Gift Picking service.
+All the results of matching are combined and sent to Gift Picking service.
 Gift Picking selects one of the options based on confidence ratings and Naughty-or-Nice score of the client.

 The last step of the workflow is to reserve the selected gift in the warehouse and shipping system